smyte/cpp-build/README.md

 ## Setup
 * Install `bazel` and `lib-ssl`.
-* Ensure submodules are up-to-date: `git submodule update`.
+* Ensure submodules are up-to-date: `git submodule update --init`.
 * Build a project: `bazel clean && bazel build ratelimit`.
 The first build may take a while to fetch all the third-party dependencies and build static libraries.

 ## Style guide